altumguides/altumguides.github.io/index.md

 	  - If you can not determine the main identity of the subject from the first 10~20 pictures, then it is likely that the subject will fail before needing to verify every picture.
 What you can do in this case is skim through some more images to see if you still cannot identify the main identity.
 If so, then this subject has failed the condition.
   - You don't have to always mark pictures if it is easier to count and approximate the `Percentage` yourself.
 If you do this, make sure you are certain that the subject is a pass or a fail.
   - You can submit multiple times.
 Only the last submit is recorded.
-  - Always pay attention to the `Percentage` information if you are marking the images.
+  - Always pay attention to the `Percentage` information if you are marking the images as there is no notification when a subject has already failed the condition based on the markings.
   - Remember the index number so that you can resume your progress using the navigation bar.
   - Make sure to record your time in the time sheet every time you start working.
   - Don't hesitate to reach out to me when you have any concerns.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3NDc0Njc3NiwtMTQzMzYxNjAzNF19
+eyJoaXN0b3J5IjpbLTE3OTIyNTEyNSwtMTQzMzYxNjAzNF19
 -->